Logius-standaarden/API-Design-Rules/The Design Rules v1.0.md

   </div>
 </div>

 A resource describing a single thing is called a [singular resource](#dfn-singular-resource).
-Resources can also be grouped into collections, which can typically be paged, sorted and filtered.
+Resources can also be grouped into collections, which are resources in their own right and can typically be paged, sorted and filtered.
 Most often all collection members have the same type, but this is not necessarily the case.
 A resource describing multiple things is called a [collection resource](#dfn-collection-resource).
 Collection resources typically contain references to the underlying singular resources.

 <div class="rule" id="api-54">
   <p class="rulelab"><strong>API-54</strong>: Use plural nouns to name collection members</p>